infowagnerdomenik-jpg/Design-Engine-Plug-In-for-the-search-app/README.md

 ## 🎨 What is this?

-This repository contains the **Design Engine**, a specialized Flutter plug-in developed to provide a consistent, highly customizable, and modern user interface for the [Universal Search App](https://github.com/infowagnerdomenik-jpg/Universal-Search-for-Android).
+This repository contains the **Design Engine**, a specialized Flutter plug-in developed for the [Universal Search App](https://github.com/infowagnerdomenik-jpg/Universal-Search-for-Android).

-It acts as the "visual brain" of the ecosystem, managing everything from dynamic system theming to granular manual color overrides and AMOLED-ready dark modes.
-By separating the design logic into this plug-in, the main app remains lightweight and focused on orchestration.
+It serves as the logical backbone for managing and applying different **color accent themes**.
+It allows the application to switch either dynamically with the Android system theme or to be manually overridden with a predefined selection of accent colors.
+This decouples the core color logic from the main application.

 > [!NOTE]
 > **Developer Resource:**
 > This is a code-only plug-in.
-There is no APK to install.
-Developers can use this repository as a reference or dependency to implement the same "Universal Search" design language in their own Flutter projects.
+There is no polished final UI in this repository.
+Developers can use this as a reference or dependency to implement basic color accent switching logic.

 ---

 ## 📦 Ecosystem Overview

-While this plug-in provides the UI components, the actual applications are found in the following repositories:
+While this plug-in provides the color logic, the actual applications are found in the following repositories:

 | Component | Type | Link |
 | :--- | :--- | :--- |